vmware/versatile-data-kit/specs/vep-994-jupyter-notebook-integration/README.md

 ### Configuration changes.
 ### Upgrade / Downgrade Strategy (especially if it might be breaking change).
   * Data migration plan (it needs to be automated or avoided - we should not require user manual actions.)
-### Troubleshooting
-  * What are possible failure modes.
-    * Detection: How can it be detected via metrics?
-    * Mitigations: What can be done to stop the bleeding, especially for already running user workloads?
-    * Diagnostics: What are the useful log messages and their required logging levels that could help debug the issue?
-    * Testing: Are there any tests for failure mode?
-If not, describe why._
 ### Operability
   * What are the SLIs (Service Level Indicators) an operator can use to determine the health of the system.
   * What are the expected SLOs (Service Level Objectives).